The IETF is slow. The IETF is too slow. We know that, no news here.

 - What is often lacking is early implementation experience.
 Understanding how to do things right frequently benefits from implementation experience.
 If people do not have the energy to implement, there should at least be collections of examples (that can be validated) showing configurations for common scenarios.

 - A more fundamental problem: The IETF rewards contributors by putting their name on RFCs.
 This causes some people to write specifications for career reasons instead of a keen interest in a certain technology and an interest to implement what they specify.
-This sometimes does not work well and often binds critical amounts of other contributors that could be more effectively spent on other things.
+This sometimes does not work well and often binds critical amounts of time of other contributors that could be more effectively spent on other things.

 - Bad code smells.
 Filter aggressively if the code smells.
 Bad smelling stuff should be largely ignored (no agenda time etc.)